Fruita, Colorado: Fall

-Voted "Best of the West" by the Grand Junction Daily Sentinel's readership in 2001, 2002, 2006, 2008 and 2009, the Fruita Fall Festival started in 1910 as a harvest festival for the local fruit production industry and has evolved to a major event.
+Voted "Best of the West" by the Grand Junction Daily Sentinel's readership in 2001, 2002, 2006, 2008 and 2009, the Fruita Fall Festival started in 1914 as a harvest festival for the local fruit production industry and has evolved to a major event.
 It includes three days of events with music, carnival rides, a parade, a bed race, a baking and canning contest, a youth pet and talent show, two stages of music, and arts and crafts vendors.
 The event is celebrated on the last full weekend in September.

 Transportation

 Air

 The nearest commercial airport is Grand Junction Regional Airport (GJT) in Grand Junction 19 mi east.
-Allegiant Airlines, American Airlines, and SkyWest Airlines (flying as both United Express and Delta Connection) provide direct service to Dallas/Fort Worth, Denver, Los Angeles, Las Vegas, Phoenix and Salt Lake City.
+Allegiant Airlines, American Airlines, and SkyWest Airlines (flying as United Express) provide direct service to Dallas/Fort Worth, Denver, Los Angeles, Las Vegas, Phoenix and Salt Lake City.
 Charter companies Colorado Flight Center and Denver Air Connection providing connections to nearby regional destinations.